httpwg/http-extensions/draft-ietf-httpbis-variants.md

    1. Select one member of stored-responses with a "Variants" header field-value(s) that successfully parses according to {{variants}} and let variants-header be this parsed value.
 This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
    2. For each variant-axis in variants-header:
       1. If variant-axis' field-name corresponds to the request header field identified by a content negotiation mechanism that the implementation supports:
-         1. Let request-value be the field-value associated with field-name in incoming-request (after being combined as allowed by Section 3.2.2 of {{RFC7230}}), or null if field-name is not in incoming-request.
+         1. Let request-value be the field-value associated with field-name in incoming-request, or null if field-name is not in incoming-request.
          3. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and variant-axis' available-values.
          4. Append sorted-values to sorted-variants.